havaldar-sketch/Types_of_PMA_Submissions/README.md

 ____________________________________________________________________________________________________________________________________________
 Deciding When to Submit a 510(k) for a Software Change to an Existing Device: https://www.fda.gov/media/99785/download

-A unified/ centralized, regulated platform would enable Software Change to an Existing Device crucifying/ negating the need for the Submission of a 510(k).
+A centralized/ unified, regulated platform would enable Software Change to an Existing Device crucifying/ negating the need for the Submission of a 510(k).